cwchentw/lightweight-cms/content/howto/how-to-deploy-mdcms-to-digitalocean-app-platform.md

 $ git push -u origin master
 ```

-This step is mandatory because DigitalOcean App Platform will fetch code of your mdcms site from a remote repo.
+This step is mandatory because DigitalOcean App Platform will fetch code of your Lightweight CMS site from a remote repo.

 ## Run Your Site Locally First

 Before deploying a site to a PaaS, you should always try your code locally.
-Here are steps to run your mdcms site locally:
+Here are steps to run your Lightweight CMS site locally:

 ```shell
 $ ./tools/bin/publish